ConceptualCode/image-classifier/reports/Report.md

 - **Proven Performance**: ResNet models have consistently performed well in image classification tasks, with ResNet-50 often being the model of choice in scenarios requiring a balance between performance and computational efficiency.
 - **Transfer Learning**: The pretrained versions of ResNet on ImageNet allow us to leverage existing knowledge in early layers for general image features, reducing training time and improving accuracy with limited data.

 Given these advantages, ResNet models were a natural choice.
-We experimented with three ResNet variants (ResNet-18, ResNet-34, and ResNet-50) to compare their performance on our dataset.
+I experimented with three ResNet variants (ResNet-18, ResNet-34, and ResNet-50) to compare their performance on our dataset.

 ---

 ## Techniques for Enhancement

-To improve model performance, we employed several enhancement techniques:
+To improve model performance, I employed several enhancement techniques:

 ### 1. **Data Augmentation**

 Data augmentation was used to artificially expand the dataset and introduce variability, helping the model generalize better.
-We applied the following transformations:
+I applied the following transformations:
 - **Random Rotation**: Rotates the image by a random angle, introducing different orientations of chess pieces.
 - **Random Horizontal Flip**: Horizontally flips images with a 50% probability.
 - **Color Jittering**: Adjusts the brightness, contrast, and saturation to help the model handle various lighting conditions.